FootballAnalysis/footballanalysis/Event Detection (Image Based)/README.md

 This module has been implemented using Neural Networks.
 The proposed algorithm of this network is presented in fig (1). our work has some improvements and advantages as below:
-- using of the new architecture for image classification
+- using the new architecture for image classification
 - using the Fine-grained architecture and solving the problems related to yellow and red card classification
 - Improving the recognition of No Highlights images and event images using 3 methods
 1. using of VAE.